 Beyond the Books

 An LLC podcast that gives you a behind-the-scenes look at research and the people who make it happen.
-Researched, curated, edited and presented by PhD student, Ellen Davis-Walker.
+Researched, curated, edited and presented by PhD students Emma Aviet (2021) and Ellen Davis-Walker (2020).

 Every episode we sit down with a new guest to find out more about their academic journey, and how their research has changed their view of the world.
 When we move beyond the books, what do we have in common, and what can we learn in the process?

-Listen to our trailer for Beyond the Books, where host Ellen Davis-Walker introduces the podcast and explains what it's about, who she talks to in the series, and why she got involved.
+Listen to our trailer for Beyond the Books, where host Ellen Davis-Walker introduces the podcast and explains what it's about, who she talks to in the first series (2020), and why she got involved.

 In this first episode of Beyond the Books, Ellen sits down with Rachel Chung, a third year PhD candidate in English Literature, to talk about Rachel's journey from Applied Maths graduate with a masters in narrative medicine, to her current research on gender, violence, and Shakespeare (especially as performed by all-women casts).